 Can I suggest a storyline?

-Anything's possible, but I don't like introducing character just to introduce them.
+Anything's possible, but I don't like introducing character just to introduce more characters.
 There needs to be a good reason for a non-main family member to appear.
 I think I have enough characters as is!
+That statement also means supporting characters who are fun can go a long time between appearances.
+It's a delicate balance to keep the gigantic cast from overwhelming a reader (especially a new reader), and the core group must take priority.

 Will we get to see what happened when _____?